CedarvilleCyber/RedTeamVault/2. Techniques/Active Directory.md

 With credential access and a Windows machine you can connect to the domain and use the Microsoft Management Console to enumerate machines and users in the environment.
 # Enumerating Security Controls

-This Powershell will give lots of valuable information about the domain and your privileges within it.
+This PowerShell will give lots of valuable information about the domain and your privileges within it.

 ```powershell
 Get-MpComputerStatus # Check for Windows Defender